redhat-appstudio/infra-deployments/README.md

    d) ArgoCD is set to point to your fork and the preview branch
    e) Git is switched back to your feature branch to create additional changes

-If you want to reset your environment you can run the `hack/util-update-app-of-apps.sh https://github.com/redhat-appstudio/infra-deployments.git staging main` to reset everything including your cluster to `https://github.com/redhat-appstudio/infra-deployments.git` and match the upstream config.
+If you want to reset your environment you can run the `hack/util-update-app-of-apps.sh https://github.com/redhat-appstudio/infra-deployments.git staging kcp` to reset everything including your cluster to `https://github.com/redhat-appstudio/infra-deployments.git` and match the upstream config.

 Note that running these scripts in a cloned repo will have no effect, as the repo will remain `https://github.com/redhat-appstudio/infra-deployments.git`